BRomans/OpenCortex/README.md

-# Cortex BCI Streamer
+# OpenCortex
-CortexStreamer is a fully-featured EEG streaming app to stream EEG data and markers.
+OpenCortex is a fully-featured EEG streaming app to stream EEG data and markers.

 - GUI to plot EEG in real-time
 - signal filters (visualization only)